 Most recently, Crying Out Loud teamed up with NoFit State Circus to deliver Spotlight UK Circus – a showcase that aimed to raise the profile of UK contemporary circus on the international scene funded by Arts Council England International Showcasing fund.

-Other activities include curating family events for Manchester International Festival – The Great Outdoors in 2007 and 2009 and Music Boxes in 2011; The first circus season at London’s Roundhouse Circus Front in 2007; Freetime at Somerset House from 2000 to 2008; Piccadilly Circus Circus a huge site specific event which formed part of the Cultural Olympiad in 2012; and Circus Sampler, two free weekends of circus, music and hip hop at Somerset House as part of the 250th anniversary of the creation of the first ‘modern’ circus in 2018.
+Other activities include curating family events for Manchester International Festival – The Great Outdoors in 2007 and 2009 and Music Boxes in 2011; The first circus season Circus Front at London’s Roundhouse in 2007; Freetime at Somerset House from 2000 to 2008; Piccadilly Circus Circus a huge site specific event which formed part of the Cultural Olympiad in 2012; British Eccentricity! a site specific, comical promenade through Cirque Jules Verne; In partnership with Summerhall, Crying Out Loud premiered Jeanne Mordoj’s La Poème at the Edinburgh Fringe in 2013 and Circus Sampler, two free weekends of circus, music and hip hop at Somerset House as part of the 250th anniversary of the creation of the first ‘modern’ circus in 2018.